 Effective note-taking is a balancing act.

-Luckily, note-taking techniques and templates run abound—so if you’re looking to refine your note-taking approach, you’ve come to the right place.
+Today, that balancing act has a new partner: Artificial Intelligence.
+The conversation has evolved beyond just manual techniques to a powerful human + AI hybrid workflow.
+Luckily, note-taking techniques and templates still run abound—so if you're looking to refine your approach for the modern era, you've come to the right place.

-In this article, we’ll help you achieve faster, easier, simpler note-taking for UX research with:
+In this article, we’ll help you achieve faster, easier, simpler note-taking for research with:

 💚 Looking for more research templates?
 We have a library where you can download all of them for free

-I won’t spend too much time talking about the importance of effective note-taking.
-Most of us learned the value of taking notes in grade school (or the consequences of not taking notes, e.g. my butchered chemistry exams).
+We won’t spend too much time talking about the importance of effective note-taking.
+Most of us learned the value of taking notes in grade school (or the consequences of not taking notes, e.g., butchered chemistry exams).
 That value certainly carries over into the world of professional research.

 As Michele Ronsen of Curiosity Tank says on the Awkward Silences podcast: